mbta/skate/README.md

 ![Animated Skate screenshot](https://miro.medium.com/max/1024/1*zuUAIdkDfYRFEDscP9qHOg.gif)

+## Community

+The MBTA Customer Technology Department supports a shared Slack channel that transit agencies and partners adapting the Skate code can use to collaborate and ask questions.
+To be invited to the Slack channel, email [developer@mbta.com](mailto:developer@mbta.com).

 ## Setup

 Doing development on Skate requires Elixir, Erlang, and node, as dsecribed in [.tool-versions](https://github.com/mbta/skate/blob/master/.tool-versions).
 Most developers use [asdf](https://asdf-vm.com/) to help manage the required versions, but that isn't required.